jjttjj/iboga/README.md

 [:err-msg "2" "-1" "2104" "Market data farm connection is OK:eufarm"]
 ...
 ```
-We can get the current time
+We can get the current time:

 ```clojure
 (send! (->ib [:current-time]))
 ```

-Or get live ticks for AMZN stock
+Or get live ticks for AMZN stock:

 ```clojure
 ;;requestMktData with ticker-id 123